Last Updated: March 28, 2023

 Individuals with the following are at an increased risk for developing glaucoma:

 - Physical injury or surgery to the eye

 - Cardiovascular conditions (such as high blood pressure, low blood pressure, heart conditions, etc.)

 - Certain eye-related conditions (such as decreased optic nerve tissue, retinal detachment, eye tumors, eye inflammation, etc.)

 How is glaucoma detected?

-- Medications - A number of medications are available to treat glaucoma.
-Usually, these medications are intended to reduce elevated intraocular pressure.
+A number of medications are available to treat glaucoma.
+Generally, it is in the form of eye drops intended to reduce the elevated eye pressure.
 A single medication may be prescribed or a combination of medications.
-The type of medication may change if it is not providing enough pressure reduction or if side-effects are being experienced.
+The type of medication may change if it is not providing enough pressure reduction or due to its adverse effects.

-- Laser surgery - Laser trabeculoplasty helps to drain fluid out of the eye.
-A laser beam is used to stimulate the trabecular meshwork (an area of tissue in the eye located around the base of the cornea, near the ciliary body.
-It is responsible for draining the eye) to help it to work more efficiently at fluid drainage.
-The results may be somewhat temporary, and the procedure may need to be repeated.
+- Laser Trabeculoplasty helps to drain fluid out of the eye.
+A laser beam is used to open up the drainage system of the eye to reduce eye pressure and prevent optic nerve damage.
+The results may be temporary and the procedure may need to be repeated.

 - Trabeculectomy is a filtering surgery that involves creating a drainage flap.
 The flap allows fluid from the eye to drain into a small blister on the surface of the eye called the bleb, which empties out to the vascular system of the body.
 This reduces eye pressure to prevent further damage to the optic nerve.